 Construction plant mechanic

-Keep machinery on a construction site, like diggers and dumper trucks, working safely, and fix them if they break down.
+keep machinery on a construction site, like diggers or dumper trucks, working safely and fix them if they break down.

 About the job